andregri/terraform-examples/aws-vault-jenkins/README.md

 <initial admin password>
 ```

-7. Configure Jenkins through a browser at `<jenkins-public-ip>:8080` and install the following plugins:
+9. Configure Jenkins through a browser at `<jenkins-public-ip>:8080` and install the following plugins:
     - Vault
     - HTTP Request
     - Pipeline Utility Steps

-8. Add a Vault AppRole credential in Jenkins
+10. Add a Vault AppRole credential in Jenkins
     - role-id: ...
     - secret-id: ...
     - path: `jenkins`
     - ID: `vault-jenkins-auth`

+11. On Jenkins add a secret named `pipeline-role-id` with the pipeline-role role-id

+12. On Jenkins create a pipeline job named 'job1' and click Apply then Save